Koc/PrestaSitemapBundle/README.md

 [![PrestaSitemapBundle on Knpbundles](http://knpbundles.com/prestaconcept/PrestaSitemapBundle/badge)](http://knpbundles.com/prestaconcept/PrestaSitemapBundle)

-PrestaSitemapBundle is a Symfony2 xml sitemap generator.
+PrestaSitemapBundle is a Symfony xml sitemap generator.

-:speech_balloon: If you want to have some informations about the projet progression you can register to our [google group][10]
+:speech_balloon: If you want to have some information about the project progression you can register to our [google group][9]

 ## Overview

-For a ready to use demonstration of PrestaSitemap you should check the [prestacms-sandox available on github][11].
+For a ready to use demonstration of PrestaSitemap you should check the [prestacms-sandox available on github][10].

 Sandbox is also deployed for a live demonstration :

--   [Sitemap index][12]
+-   [Sitemap index][10]
--   [Sitemap section][13]
+-   [Sitemap section][11]

 ## Requirements